User8240/Skincare-and-Beauty-Services/README.md

 > * 11:03: WIP: Refactor code to use firebase
 > * 1:03: BUGFIX: Get data to firebase
 > * 2:06: Pull data from firebase
+> * 3:20: Setup listener on appointment list

 ## Known Bugs